 - No

-thinorabi("C")on declarations.
-These apply only to closure types used as function parameters; a declaration with captures can't bethin. - Trait conformance through captures.
+thinon declarations.
+These apply to function types, not closure declarations.
+A declaration with captures can't bethin. - Trait conformance with closure fields.
 A struct can contain a

 capturinguntil the capturing effect is removed (seeunified_closure_structs.mojo).